 Teaching

-New Testament (any and all topics relating to this collection of texts).
-Jewish Studies and Hebrew Bible: the ancient synagogue, Jewish history from Persian period to Late Antiquity.
-Archaeology and inscriptions: synagogue archaeology, especially the synagogue at Ostia.
+My teaching interests relate very much to my research interests (see “Research”).
+A brief list of topics: New Testament (any and all topics relating to this collection of texts).
+Jewish Studies and Hebrew Bible: the ancient synagogue, Jewish history from the Persian period to Late Antiquity.
+Archaeology and inscriptions: synagogue archaeology.
 Jewish/Christian relations and Christian identity formation (including aspects of Graeco-Roman society and religion) from the first century to Late Antiquity.
+I also seek to engage historical topics hermeneutically in terms of the impact of the past on the present, and the present on our perception of the past.
+(The past isn't what it once was and the future escapes the present; in between lies history).

 Undergraduate Courses